 2. Getting to sleep

-The same research study shows that just in a two-week period, a beginner meditator can improve his/her sleep quality and sleep duration.
+The same research study shows that in as little as two weeks, someone who starts practicing meditation can improve his or her sleep quality and sleep duration.
 With this kind of turn-around there’s no reason you shouldn’t give it a try!

-When did you begin your journey to a more mindful way of life?
+When did you begin your journey to a more mindful way of life, or are you inspired to do so today?
 Do you have a personal experience where the benefits of mindfulness were clear, giving you the ability to turn a negative situation into a positive one?

 Share it with us in the comments and encourage one another today.